G

 Every AI agent user agent

-We test your robots.txt and live access against 34 AI crawler user agents, including GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, Google-Extended, CCBot, Amazonbot, Bytespider, Applebot, and meta-externalagent.
-For each, allowed or blocked, and the source of any block.
+We test your robots.txt and live access against 34 AI crawler user agents — GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, Google-Extended, CCBot, Amazonbot, Bytespider, Applebot, meta-externalagent and more.
+For each: allowed or blocked, and the source of any block.

 Visual capture